multiply-org/post-processing/multiply_post_processing/README.md

 # FuncDivMetrix

 Script to calculate Functional Diversity from multiple plant trait raster files (ascii/tiff).
 Functional Diversity metrics are calculated over plots of adjecent pixels considering the N-dimensional combination of traits found in these pixels.
-The functional diversity metrics included are: 1) Functional Richnness - Measured through Convex Hull (CVH) Calculation encompassing the volume of trait space observed, 2/3) Funtional divergence - Measured by Mean Nearest Neighbour Distance (MNND) and Villeger's Centroid-based Divergenc (FDiv) and 4) Functional Evenness as formulated by Villeger et al. (2008), (FE).
+The Functional Diversity metrics included are: 1) Functional Richnness - Measured through Convex Hull (CVH) Calculation encompassing the volume of trait space observed, 2/3) Funtional divergence - Measured by Mean Nearest Neighbour Distance (MNND) and Villeger et al. (2008)'s Centroid-based Divergence (FDiv) and 4) Functional Evenness as formulated by Villeger et al. (2008), (FE).

 Relevant literature on Functional Diversity metrics:
 Aiba, Masahiro et al. 2013.
 “Robustness of Trait Distribution Metrics for Community Assembly Studies under the Uncertainties of Assembly Processes.”
 Ecology 94(12): 2873–85.